SourceDiver42/plyoung.github.io/pages/plygame/plygame.md

 **Supported build targets**

-- Unity 5.3 or later
 - Stand-alone builds for Windows, Linux and OSX

 **Other builds**

-- Can build on iOS and Android but the included RPG controllers are not made for touch control
+- Can build on iOS and Android (not officially supported) but the included RPG controllers are not made for touch control
 - Any other platform not supported and no plans to add support

 For plugins and other additions to plyGame, visit the [plyGame plugins forum](http://forum.plyoung.com/c/plygame-blox/plugins).